-The UPCC has a Safety Chairperson and he/she actively communicates with Denver Police Department District 3 to help keep our neighborhood safe.
-If you have specific questions or concerns, feel free to email our safety chair at email@example.com.
+The UPCC has a Safety Chairperson who actively communicates with Denver Police Department District 3 to help keep our neighborhood safe.
+If you have specific questions or concerns, feel free to email our safety chair at firstname.lastname@example.org.

 Local Crime Statistics are available from the Denver Police Department